 - Amended our By-Laws to permit stockholders, or a group of up to 20 stockholders, who have held at least 3% of our outstanding stock continuously for at least three years, to nominate and include in the Company’s proxy materials for our annual meeting of stockholders nominees for election to our Board of Directors constituting up to the greater of two individuals or 20% of the number of directors currently serving on our Board of Directors, provided that the stockholder(s) and the nominee(s) comply with the proxy access procedures described in our By-Laws.

-- Subject to the exercise of its fiduciary duties, the Board of Directors will include two independent directors who are nominated by the Board from a pool of qualified candidates who are recommended for nomination by the Governance and Nominating Committee after being identified by one or more of our stockholders who have continuously held at least 1% of our outstanding stock for at least one year prior to making such recommendation.
-The addition of these two director positions and the process for nomination and service will continue through December 31, 2020.
-Recommendations for candidates to fill these positions may be made at any time and are subject to the same evaluation process as all other director nominees.
+- Subject to the exercise of its fiduciary duties, the Board of Directors will include two independent directors who are nominated by the Governance and Nominating Committee from a pool of qualified candidates who are identified by one or more of our stockholders who have continuously held at least 1% of our outstanding stock for at least one year.
+The requirement to include these two director positions and the process for nomination and service will continue through December 31, 2020.
+Recommendations for candidates to fill these positions are subject to the same evaluation process as all other director candidates.
+Directors Michael Dinkins and K. Ranga Krishnan were identified pursuant to this process.

 - Adopted procedures for the annual review of governance guidelines, committee charters, and board and committee performance.